Skip to Content

 Buttermilk blueberry pancake stack with blueberries and maple syrup

-• Flour: Use all-purpose flour; this is sometimes referred to as plain flour.
+• Flour: Use all-purpose flour, which is sometimes referred to as plain flour.
+If your flour has lumps, sift it into the mixing bowl using a fine sieve.

 • Buttermilk: Buttermilk will add more depth in flavor to your pancakes than regular milk.

-• Vanilla extract: Use a good quality vanilla extract; they are more expensive than vanilla essence but much more authentic in flavor.
+• Vanilla extract: Use a good quality vanilla extract; they are more expensive but have a much better flavor than vanilla essence.

 • Egg: An egg will help bind all the ingredients together.

-• Salt: If you use salted butter, you won’t need to add salt.
-I prefer to use unsalted butter and a 1/2 teaspoon of salt.
+• Salt: If you use salted butter, you can add half the amount of salt.

 Buttermilk Blueberry Pancake ingredients portioned